 In addition, when childcare responsibilities prevent staff from working a scheduled shift, they use the mobile workforce management app to swap shifts with co-workers.
 SmartLinx Go gives them a list of qualified colleagues available to work their shift.
 The employees use the app to find available coworkers and ask them to swap shifts.
 When two workers agree on a swap, the app automatically sends the swap request to an administrator for final approval.

 When problems happen and employees miss a punch or accidentally punch in at the wrong time or place, they can review their punch history and make corrections on SmartLinx Go.
 Corrections are automatically routed to administrators for verification.

 Employees also used the app to submit PTO requests and access personal information, like paystubs.
 Providing caregivers access to self-scheduling and work information on demand is giving them a sense of control in these uncertain times.
 Learn How to Use a Mobile App to Increase Productivity.

 Even before the pandemic hit, assisted living and skilled nursing operators struggled to stay fully staffed with more than 33% of their workforce turning over every year, according to Argentum’s 2020 Forecast Report.
 The nursing shortage created even more unfilled positions in long-term and post-acute care facilities.

-Therefore, hiring qualified workers is an ongoing challenge.
-Many operators turn to their SmartLinx suite for help streamlining this resource-intensive practice.
+As you know, hiring qualified workers is an ongoing challenge.
+Many operators are turning to their SmartLinx suite for help streamlining this resource-intensive practice.
 The applicant tracking system allows HR staff to post opportunities on multiple job sites simultaneously.
 It also automates the prescreening, interview scheduling and analysis processes.

 The automated process makes applying for position simple and fast, so candidates walk away with a positive impression of the organization.
 Plus, they only provide their personal information once and the system takes it from there, automatically transmitting onboarding data to HR.